-- Pokemon GO crashing after the iOS update.
+- Pokemon GO crashes after an iOS update.

-If any of these happened for you, you’ve come to the right page looking for a solution.
-After a thorough investigation, we have finally managed to compile a few techniques to fix this issue.
+If any of these happened to you, you’ve come to the right page looking for a solution.
+After a thorough investigation, we finally compiled a few techniques to fix this issue.
 Take a quick look at the illustrations down below, and you should be good to go.

-How to Fix Pokemon GO Crashing in iOS Issue
+How to Fix Pokemon GO Crashing in iOS 13, iOS 14 & iOS 15

-We like to give credit where credit’s due and cheers to the tech team at Niantic for constantly delivering updates and bug-fixes now and then.
+We like to give credit where credit’s due, so cheers to the tech team at Niantic for constantly delivering updates and bug fixes.
 However, sometimes new updates mean new bugs and more things to worry about.
-With the current version causing repeated Pokemon GO crashes especially for iOS users, that’s one more thing added to the worry-about list.
+With the current version causing repeated Pokemon GO crashes, especially for iOS 13, 14 & 15, that’s one more thing added to the worry-about list.
 Go through the following methods and see if any of them works out for you.

 - Press and hold either of the volume buttons and side button until the Power-off slider appears.

 - Drag the slider to turn off your iPhone.